Fall River Workers’ Compensation Lawyer

 How to Submit a Workers’ Compensation Claim in Fall River

 Submitting a Workers’ Compensation claim might be complicated, and you should speak to a lawyer before getting started.
 Typically, injured workers should report their injuries to their employers as soon as possible.
 Doing so immediately will create a documented record of when your injuries occurred.
-The employer should then report the injuries to their insurer, who will make a decision about whether to approve a Workers’ Compensation claim.
+The employer should then report the injuries to their insurer, who will decide whether to approve a Workers’ Compensation claim.

 In many cases, insurers deny claims because of mistakes made during the filing process.
 Perhaps your employer did not report your injuries accurately.
 It is also possible that key pieces of information were misreported or left out entirely.
 Your attorney can help you challenge a denial of your claims and hopefully get the decision reversed.
 Better yet, your lawyer can help you make sure your claims are submitted correctly so you do not encounter any roadblocks.